Dallas Goedert Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- The Chargers are allowing 216.7 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The 216.7 yards per game the Chargers are giving up through the air makes them the NFL's fifth-ranked pass defense.

-- The Chargers have given up nine passing TDs this year (1.3 per game), ranking them second among NFL defenses.
+- With nine passing TDs conceded this year, the Chargers defense is ranked second in the NFL.

 Recent Performances